Ayantaker/SpyderC2/README.md

 		- Process running
 		- shell
 		- File Exfiltration
+	- Unit test
+		- Server starts
+		- Modules

 - Medium

-	- Funny names of victims
+	- Funny names of victims and meaningful victim ID
 	- Debug mode for the stager
 	- Reregister victim if server stopped and then started, but victim still beaconing.
 	- search module
 	- Delay and Jitter
+	- Stager for linux in generate
+	- Write cleanup commands for modules

 - Minor
 	- Modules should have admin required attribute and based on that they should be allowed to execute
 	- language as paramter of module
+	- Check for required paramters
+	- Don't send powershell command to linux victim or give warning that it might not work

 ## Note for next time dev